tjmcmanus/LibertyLabs/labs/development/4_UserFeature/ExtendingLibertyWithYourOwnFeature.md

     1. You can review the user.props file for other users.

-Note that if you need to modify the application and re-test, browser sessions from previous test may still be active or not invalidated.
+**Note** If you need to modify the application and re-test, browser sessions from previous test may still be active or not invalidated.
 Use another browser not built into Eclipse.
 Close all browser windows then reopen and copy and paste the URL from the console log in WDT.

-Note that you can update the configuration properties while the server is running.
+**Note** You can update the configuration properties while the server is running.
 The new values are injected into the feature and the registry is reinitialized with the new values without any need to restart the server.

-Note the schemas for feature and configuration descriptions can be generated using commands in `{LAB_HOME}/wlp/bin/tools`.
+**Note** The schemas for feature and configuration descriptions can be generated using commands in `{LAB_HOME}/wlp/bin/tools`.
 Check the WebSphere Knowledge Center on **ws-schemagen.jar** for details.

 This concludes the Liberty Extension Lab.